skirkyn/dcw/README.md

 `secret_key="<your_aws_secret_key>"`

-where <..> has to be replaced with valid values(secret and access keys from your AWS account) This file is added to .gtignore and shouldn't be commited under any circumstances.
-It's only to set up yoir local authorization for the Terraform.
+where <..> has to be replaced with valid values(secret and access keys from your AWS account) This file is added to .gtignore and shouldn't be committed under any circumstances.
+It's only to set up your local authorization for the Terraform.

 Once you've set up and changed all the variables go to `deployments/infra/aws/` (if you are not there yet) Run following commands